abilkhan024/vimium-native/README.md

 # Overview

-`VimiumNative` is a free and open-source cli tool that allows you to use your mac without mouse in your day to day.
+`VimiumNative` is a free and open-source MacOS app that allows you to use your mac without mouse in your day to day.
 It's some combination of other tools like `HomeRow`, `Shortcat`, `Mouseless`, `Warpd`.
 To some degree you may use this app as an alternative to any of them.
 If you find that some part lacks in